eduardoandrade/uaaopss/README.md

 Depending on the `attack combination` you want to apply, `you can start with TOG or P-FGSM`.
 The `tog/demo_universal.ipynb` contains the notebook for executing the universal attack approach.
 Inside this notebook, we have two preloaded detectors: `YOLOv3_MobileNetV1` and `VGG16`. `We have to choose one of them if we want to create distractor images` in the end (one before the last cell of the notebook).
+Another important file is `tog/adversarial_checkpoint.npz`.
+This file is the pre-trained perturbation.
 The attack hyperparameters, such as the dataset and image output folders, are easy to set up. `We recommend running the notebook cell by cell` because we have some examples in the notebook, and just one of the last two cells is enough for what you probably want to do.

 ## 4.3.
 P-FGSM VE